Armaggheddon/whisper2me/README.md

     docker commit -p CONTAINER_ID whisper2me:latest
     ```
     The changes to the base image are stored in the new image that will be named `whisper2me:latest`
-    > `-p` option pauses the container while the commit is being executed.
+    > `-p` option pauses the container while the commit is being executed. \
+    > To start the container automatically see Docker's `--restart` policies [here](https://docs.docker.com/config/containers/start-containers-automatically/)

 8. Check the new image with:
     ```bash